Pairwise Comparisons without Stochastic Transitivity: Model, Theory and Applications: Real Data Examples

 \section{Real Data Examples}

-In this section, we compare our model's performance with the celebrated BT model using two real datasets.
+In this section, we compare our model's performance with the classical BT model using two real datasets.
+Section \ref{subsect: datasets} provides a brief description of the two datasets used in the analysis, namely the StarCraft II and Tennis datasets.
 Section \ref{subsect: Data Preparation and Parameter Tuning} outlines the data preparation process and describes how the nuclear norm constraint parameter $\tau = C_n n$ is decided.
 Section \ref{subsect: Evluation Criteria} introduces the evaluation metrics used to compare the models.
-Finally, Sections \ref{subect: StarCraft II} and \ref{subect: Tennis} present detailed analyses of the results for the \textit{StarCraft II} and tennis datasets, respectively.
+Finally, Section \ref{subsect: Empirical Results} reports the empirical results for both the StarCraft II and Tennis datasets.